Lesley Wood (They/Them/Theirs)

 Lesley has over 20 years of cross sector experience working nationally to support a range of creative, heritage, education and cultural organisations on a strategic and operational level.

-She has extensive delivery and consultancy experience in youth arts, training development, safeguarding, equality and diversity, project management, skills development, professional practice, participation, evaluation and facilitation.
+They have extensive delivery and consultancy experience in youth arts, training development, safeguarding, equality and diversity, project management, skills development, professional practice, participation, evaluation and facilitation.

 Lesley has worked alongside numerous organisations and charities to develop stakeholder driven programmes that empower young people and has contributed to many national programmes, projects and campaigns that promote the learning, wellbeing and development of children and young people.

 As an evaluation consultant they have developed frameworks and reports that link medical, educational, heritage and skills-based frameworks.
 Using evidence based evaluation and research they have contributed to the strategic development of a number of organisations working with children and young people and supported work with Artsmark and the Arts Council England Quality Principles through the development of bespoke evaluation systems and Theory of Change Models.